 If you have a pet cat, you get to enjoy its companionship, to play with it, to enjoy the incomparable satisfaction of a purring cat sleeping on your lap on a rainy afternoon.
 In return, you also have to shoulder the responsibility for keeping your cat healthy and happy.
 A cat can’t communicate its needs to you, except indirectly, so you need to be proactive in ensuring it has a good environment and sensitive to the signs that something may be wrong, from physical symptoms to changed behaviour.
+Additionally, you can be proactive in making sure your cat is happy, healthy, and safe by purchasing cat pet insurance to help take care of any unexpected accidents or illnesses.

 One of the most important things you can get right is your cat’s diet.
 If you don’t want an embarrassing visit to the vet where you have to ask ‘why does my cat keep throwing up?’, you need to know what foods your cat needs and what you need to keep away from it!